-- Allow the engine to cool completely before servicing the spark arrestor. - 2.
-Remove the screws holding the cover plate which retains the spark arrestor to the muffler. - 3.
-Remove the spark arrestor screen. - 4.
-Carefully remove the carbon deposits from the spark arrestor screen with a wire brush.
+- 1. Allow the engine to cool completely before servicing the spark arrestor. - 2.
+Remove the two screws holding the cover plate which retains the spark arrestor to the muffler. - 3.
+Remove the spark arrestor and spark arrestor screen. - 4.
+Carefully remove the carbon deposits from the spark arrestor and spark arrestor screen with a wire brush.

-- 5. Replace the spark arrestor if it is damaged. - 6.
-Position the spark arrestor on the muffler and attach with the screws removed in step 2.
+- Replace the spark arrestor and spark arrestor screen if it they damaged. - 6.
+Position the spark arrestor and spark arrestor screen on the muffler and cover plate and screws removed in step 2.